TNavasot-compSci/guessingnumbergameapplication/README.md

 ---

 ## How to Run
-To run the programme you need to compile all the files from the src folder and run the main class.
+To run the programme you need to compile the Main.java file from the src folder and run the main class.

 ## Programming language
    Java